HealthSamurai/documentation/fhir-implementation-guides/170.315-g-10-standardized-api-for-patient-and-population-services/considerations-for-testing-with-inferno-onc.md

 ### `public` application

-`public` apps cannot be allowed to keep secrets so they should be configured another way.
+`public`, which don't have backend service and are not able to keep secret securely, shouldn't have secret, basic grant type and `auth.authorization_code.secret_required` should be disabled.
+Example:

 ```yaml
 PUT /Client/inferno-g10-client